This post contains affiliate links, to find out more information, please read my affiliate disclosure

 The word lightweight isn’t something that usually springs to mind when thinking about electric bikes.
 Traditionally e-bikes have been very heavy, mainly down to the extra weight of the electric motor and in particular the battery.

 Thanks to recent developments in motor and battery technology, the weight of electric bikes is starting to come down significantly.
 In fact, some are even lighter that regular bikes.
-In this article I will be looking at a selection of 7 of the lightest e-bikes currently available.
+In this article I will be looking at a selection of 7 of the lightest e-bikes currently available **plus a bonus bike at the end.

 About 20 years ago, early e-bikes were still using very heavy sealed lead acid batteries, as we moved through the first decade of the 21st century, NiCAD batteries started to be used, but is wasn’t until this last decade we saw lithium battery technology become commonplace.